fabianwilflingsederxxxl/techstack-tutorial/08-better-styles/Readme.md

 The header component requires to get a "text" prop of type string passed that will get used for the H1 element of the page.

-To make the header a bit prettier we're adding a background image of the team with a colored overlay
+To make the header a bit prettier we're adding a background image of the team with a colored overlay.

 **Create** `shared/components/Header/index.jsx`
 ```jsx